Sparsha-mehta/aws-ai/src/Aichallengesrespon.md

   <img src="image-61.png" alt="icon" width="150" style="vertical-align: middle; float: right;" />
 </h3>

-- Ensures we can add value and manage risk in business operations
+- Governance ensures we can add value and manage risk in business operations
-- Provides clear policies, guidelines, and oversight mechanisms
-- Ensures all systems align with legal and regulatory requirements
+- Governance provides clear policies, guidelines, and oversight mechanisms to ensure all systems align with legal and regulatory requirements
 - Goal is to improve trust

-### **Compliance**

 <h3>
   Compliance